VirtusaPolarisGTO/NyQL/docs/nyresult.md

  * `affecedCount`: returns total number of changed rows.
  * `affectedKeys`: returns list of primary keys of inserted records.

 For batch operation statement, keys won't be returned because JDBC drivers does not support it.
-You may use:
+You may use only:
  * `affectedCounts`: returns list of total number of affected rows for each batch invocation.

 Previously you had to access the count/keys like this.